seanbb88/falcons/README.md

 - PlayerRankingPositionAggregation: A data set that ranks players play percentile per position over the gathered data period (2021 - 2023)

 - PlayerRankingClubAggregation: A data set that ranks players play percentile per club over the gathered data period (2021 - 2023)

-## Getting Started

-1. Ensure you have PostgreSQL & python installed on your system.

-2. Clone this repository to your local machine.

-3. Navigate to the app's root directory.

-4. Update the database connection string in `database.py` to match your local connection string.

-5. Run `pip install -r requirements.txt` to install external dependencies.

-6. Run the app by executing `python main.py`.

 ## Contributors